STAND UP PADDLE IN JERVIS BAY

 Paddling the waters of Jervis Bay is amazing – so come and join us.
 It is easier than it looks!!
 Once you enter the waters of Jervis Bay, watch out for the large variety of fish, crustaceans, seabirds and stingrays!

-SUP HIRE AND LESSONS COSTS (January 2019)
+SUP HIRE AND LESSONS COSTS (prices may vary)

 SUP HIRE RATES